TheSillyBoi/Portfolio/README.md

 ## Roadmap

-- Adding Signing for commenting
+- Adding Signing in for commenting and/or reactions on blog posts

 See the [open issues](https://github.com/thesillyboi/Portfolio/issues) for a full list of proposed features (and known issues).